Visitors to our website

 We may send your data outside of the European Economic Area.
 However, we will ensure it is processed and handled in line with the UK Data Protection Act 1998.

-We publish winning Premium Bonds numbers on our website, together with the value of the prize won, the value of the Bond and the holding, the date the Bond was ought and the area where the Bond holder lives.
+We publish winning Premium Bonds numbers on our website, together with the value of the prize won, the value of the Bond and the holding, the date the Bond was bought and the area where the Bond holder lives.
 The individual Bond holders cannot be identified from these details.
 For audit purposes and to maintain the integrity of the prize draw process, we keep information about Premium Bonds holders and their Bonds after a holding is closed.

 Data Subject Access Requests